photoprism/photoprism/README.md

 The development of every commercial product is focused on monetization.
 We've [built similar apps more than once](https://github.com/photoprism/photoprism/wiki/Mediencenter) and every single time the constraints of working in a profit-oriented corporate environment were an impediment.
 We are sure we can do better with only a fraction of the budget.
-Simplicity can be very powerful.
+Simplicity - the art of maximizing the amount of work not done - can be very powerful.
-Go, the programming language we're using, is a great example.
-It is heavily influenced by the ideas of Niklaus Wirth.
+Go, the programming language we're using, is a [great example](https://dave.cheney.net/2015/03/08/simplicity-and-collaboration).

-> Simple, elegant solutions are more effective, but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable.
-> — NIKLAUS WIRTH, CACM, FEB.
-1985

 ## How to contribute